 Status: On May 8, 2017, the City Council approved a purchase and sales agreement to sell approximately 2.5 acres of the site to the Caleb Development Corporation for the sum of \$540,000 (a full price offer).
 Caleb plans to redevelop the property into a 54-unit affordable housing project.
-The remaining 1.5 +/- acres of the site will be retained by the City for a potential future riverfront park, currently scheduled in CIP #567 in FY 2020 for \$1.2 million, as added by the City Council during the FY 2018 budget adoption process.
+The remaining $1.5 \pm -$ acres of the site will be retained by the City for a potential future riverfront park, currently scheduled in CIP #567 in FY 2020 for \$1.2 million, as added by the City Council during the FY 2018 budget adoption process.
 The project has secured all required approvals from the Planning and Zoning Boards.
 On October 25, 2018, the NH Housing Finance Authority awarded \$714,000 in Low Income Housing Tax Credits to support the project.
 When sold, the credits will generate approximately \$5.95 million in funding for the project.
 On November 1, 2018, the NH Community Development Finance Authority awarded the City a \$500,000 Community Development Block Grant (CDBG) to finance on and off site improvements associated with Caleb's project.
-Work on CDBG funded improvements will begin this summer.
+Bids were received for CDBG funded improvements on May 23, 2019, and the project was awarded to Jeremy Hiltz Excavating in the amount of \$401,667.
+Work on CDBG funded improvements will begin in July.
 It is anticipated that Caleb will acquire the property and commence construction in September.